 Smart Home Charge (under Response EPR Ltd) is accredited with both organisations and therefore can complete your installation.

 The funding helps cover the cost for a 32amp charge point and installation costs.
 The EV charger must be a “smart” charger.

 The Government says: "This means chargepoints must be able to be remotely accessed, and capable of receiving, interpreting and reacting to a signal.
 Smart charging can also reduce high peaks of electricity demands, minimising the cost of electric vehicles to the electricity system – and keeping costs down for consumers by encouraging off-peak charging."

 - Offer is open to electric vehicle owners (or those with leases) and those who use an electric vehicle through work

 - Offer is only open for installations at addresses in Scotland

-- Offer is only open to applicants with a vehicle eligible for the OLEV Electric Vehicle Homecharge Scheme.
+- Offer is only open to applicants with a vehicle that is on the OZEV approved list of vehicles.
 List of eligible vehicles.